BlakeMcBride1625/BTD6-Auto-Assign/README.md

 - ❌ **Invalid key**: Bot exits with error message
 - ❌ **API unreachable**: Bot exits after timeout (10 seconds)

-**The bot will not function without a valid API key.** This is a security requirement to ensure only authorized instances can run.
+**The bot will not function without a valid API key.** This is a security requirement to ensure only authorised instances can run.

 ## Quick Start